 It’s official.
-You now have a toaster.
+You now have a toaster oven.
 Was it a going-to-college gift or a wedding gift?
 Maybe you and your roommates decided to buy one.
-But what really matters is you have never had one and now you need to know how to use a toaster oven.
+But what matters is you have never had one, and now you need to know how to use a toaster oven.
 Well, that’s why you’re here, and you came to the right place.
 This article will cover the basics of a toaster oven—what is one and how do you even turn it on?—to deep existential questions such as “Can you put aluminum foil in the toaster oven?”
 So here we go!

 Let’s begin with the bottom line: money.
-Not only is your toaster oven cheaper than a full sized regular oven and takes up less space than its bigger counterpart, but toaster ovens are more energy efficient, which saves you money every time you can use it instead of a regular oven.
-Energy.gov estimates that an average toaster oven used for two hours a day will cost you $0.25 a day, at the United States’ average electricity rate.
-If you only cook for one or two people, many recipes can be completed in a toaster oven which requires much less energy to reach the required temperature.
-So if you are a single gal or a newlywed couple without kids and are wondering why you should use a toaster oven, do you need much more of a reason than that?
+Not only is your toaster oven cheaper than a full-sized regular oven and takes up less space than its bigger counterpart, but toaster ovens are more energy-efficient, which saves you money every time you can use it instead of a normal range.
+For example, Energy.gov estimates that an average toaster oven used for two hours a day will cost you $0.25 a day, at the United States’ average electricity rate.
+In addition, if you only cook for one or two people, you can complete many recipes in a toaster oven, which requires much less energy to reach the required temperature.
+So if you are a single gal or a newlywed couple without kids and wonder why you should use a toaster oven, do you need much more of a reason than that?

-The next question on your mind, then, may be what to use a toaster oven for.
-There are so many toaster oven uses: it is literally a toaster and an oven.
-You can toast your bread; you can reheat breads to give them their just-baked textures instead of the soggy texture from reheating in a microwave; and you can bake almost any recipe that will fit into your toaster oven.
+The next question on your mind, then, maybe what to use a toaster oven for.
+There are so many toaster ovens uses: it is a toaster and an oven.
+You can toast your bread; you can reheat bread to give them their just-baked textures instead of the soggy texture from reheating in a microwave, and you can bake almost any recipe that will fit into your toaster oven.
 (The larger toaster ovens can accommodate entire pizzas and casseroles!)
-However, because of the limited space in your toaster oven the heating element sits closer to your food and dish than in a regular oven, and therefore some types of baking dishes—these will be discussed later—should not be used in a toaster oven, but you can easily swap the unsafe dish for one safe to use in a toaster oven.
+However, because of the limited space in your toaster oven, the heating element sits closer to your food and dish than in a regular oven.
+Therefore, some types of baking dishes—we will discuss these later—should not be used in a toaster oven.
+Still, you can easily swap the unsafe dish for one safe to use in a toaster oven.

 There’s nothing left to do but throw together a recipe and put that toaster oven to use.
 So let’s walk through a few steps of how to use a toaster oven—from preheating for baking, to other cooking functions, to what not put in a toaster oven.

-The main difference between preheating a toaster oven and a regular oven is that the toaster oven preheats more quickly because of its smaller size.
+The main difference between preheating a toaster oven and a regular oven is that it preheats more quickly because of its smaller size.
 This allows you to bake in a toaster oven more quickly, sometimes cutting several minutes off usage times depending on the temperature needed and the comparative sizes of your toaster and regular ovens.
-Your toaster oven model likely signals when preheating is finished, but if it doesn’t you can use an oven thermometer or just let the toaster oven heat for a couple minutes before using it.
+Your toaster oven model likely signals when preheating is finished, but if it doesn’t, you can use an oven thermometer or just let the toaster oven heat for a couple of minutes before using it.

 Cooking with a toaster oven